-Setting sights on new horizons, with a human touch
+Steering the course, with a human touch

-Stepping up to the helm of the Plant Genetics and Breeding division in 2012 came hand in hand with the task of merging the division, which traditionally focussed on targeted research geared toward socio-economic partners, with the Plant Biology division, which is smaller in terms of staff and focussed more on fundamental research.
+In 2012, when Carole agreed to take the helm of Plant Genetics and Breeding, she was faced with the task of merging a division traditionally focussed on targeted research geared toward socio-economic partners with the Plant Biology division, which was smaller in terms of staff and more focussed on basic research.
 Much to her surprise, Carole soon found herself in charge of the newly-formed division.
-Today, she very much appreciates the broad scope of the Plant Biology and Breeding division, “from its excellent basic research, recognised internationally, to genetics, plant breeding, experimentation and management of genetic resources”.
-It is this diversity that is the strength of the division, and she sees the importance of keeping it alive.
+Today, she very much appreciates the broad scope of the Plant Biology and Breeding division, “from world-class basic research, recognised internationally, to genetics, scientific experiments, genetic resource management and plant selection”.

-The merger was also enriching from a human point of view: “You can’t carry out targeted research and forge high-impact partnerships without a very solid foundation of fundamental research.
-Making this combination possible is what I continue to work for!”
-Creating a strategic plan and an evaluation in 2013-2014 were key moments that helped unify the new division.
-To pave the way forward, Carole tapped into its collective intelligence: “I’ve always liked leading groups, getting ideas flowing, coming up with a strategy and a vision.
-It’s about tapping into the best talent and skills to make things happen”.
+The merger was also enriching from a human point of view: “You can’t carry out targeted research and forge high-impact partnerships without a very solid foundation of basic research”.
+Working out a strategic plan and the division’s evaluation (2013-2014) were pivotal moments that also served to forge a sense of team spirit in the new division.
+To steer the course, Carole tapped into collective intelligence: “I have always liked working with groups, getting ideas going, working out a strategy and a vision.
+You have to get the best skills on board to make things happen”.

 Toward agroecology with breakthrough innovations

 - 2003: Accredited to supervise research from the Université de la Méditerranée, Aix-Marseille II

 - 1995: PhD in Science from the Université de la Méditerranée, Aix-Marseille II

 - 1992: Masters in Cellular Biology and Microbiology, Université Aix-Marseille II

-- Since Jan 2013 : Head of Plant Biology and Breeding division
+- 2012-2019: Head of the Plant Biology and Breeding division (INRA)

 - 1997 – 2011: Research scientist, then Research Director (2006) in the Fruit and Vegetable Genetics and Breeding Unit (INRA PACA)